chetanpandey1266/hackfest-team-error_404/README.md

 A generative adversial model to that transfers the makeup style of a person to other person's face.
 Using this network, user can try different make up styles and select which suits them the best.

+This is an implementation of this paper: [Lipstick ain’t enough: Beyond Color Matching for In-the-Wild Makeup Transfer](https://arxiv.org/pdf/2104.01867.pdf)

 ![Architecture](./readme_imgs/makeup_arch.jpg)